 You put out a call for projects - what projects will receive funding?

-The value of submissions received exceeded the £25 million potentially allocated to Margate so not all proposals were successful.
+The value of submissions received far exceeded the £25 million potentially allocated to Margate at the time, so not all proposals were successful.
 The submissions were reviewed using a standard format to assess eligibility against the Government criteria and this process was led by a panel, including representatives from the Margate Town Deal Board.

 Everyone who submitted a proposal was informed as to whether they were successful or not.

-The projects that have been taken forward were selected not just on whether they meet the Government’s criteria but also on how they will deliver on the communities vision and priorities for the future and support the Town Investment Plan.
+The projects that featured in the Town Investment Plan were selected not just on whether they meet the Government’s criteria but also on how they will deliver on the communities vision and priorities for the future and support the Plan.

 Read more about the projects included in the Town Investment Plan.Permalink